mattiatritto/CodeAnalytics/README.md

    --tag us-central1-docker.pkg.dev/codeanalytics/report-service/report-service-image:tag1
    ```

-7. **Deploy the Docker image to Cloud Run**:
+8. **Deploy the Docker image to Cloud Run**:
    Deploy the Docker image to Cloud Run, which will host the report-service:

    ```
     gcloud run deploy --image=us-central1-docker.pkg.dev/codeanalytics/report-service/report-service-image:tag1
    ```

-8. **Verify the deployment**:
+9. **Verify the deployment**:
-   Once deployed, you can check if the service is running by accessing the URL provided by GCP:
+   Once deployed, you can check if the service is running by accessing the URL provided by GCP.

-9. **Create a new Artifact Registry**:
+10. **Create a new Artifact Registry**:
    Create a new Docker repository in the Artifact Registry to store the codeanalytics-backend docker image:

    ```